 - Comprehensive FEA features for advanced modeling and analysis, desirably with validation cases, and specific physics capabilities

-Now, it’s the time to welcome our champions.
-All of them have quite a history of development and still need some polishing of a various extent, which will hopefully occur in a near future:
+Now, it’s the time to watch the competition.
+All the contestants have quite a history of development and still need some polishing of a various extent, which will hopefully occur in a near future:

 FreeCAD v0.19 bundle